 “Let’s get the band back together” is a rock ’n’ roll cliché, yet it has remained a difficult task for some of the world’s most legendary groups.

 Moon the Loon: Keith Moon’s 25 Craziest Antics

-40 Years Ago: Roger Daltrey Enlists His Famous Friends for ‘One of the Boys’ Solo LP
+When Roger Daltrey Enlisted Famous Friends for ‘One of the Boys’

-For his third solo LP, the Who frontman recruited Eric Clapton, Rod Argent and Mick Ronson, as well as his Who bandmates John Entwistle and Keith Moon.
+He recruited Eric Clapton, Rod Argent and Mick Ronson, as well as a pair of Who bandmates, for third solo LP.